 When you think of buildings in Vienna, one named after the author of The Communist Manifesto probably doesn’t top your list.
-Yet the Karl-Marx-Hof might claim as much historical significance as any city palace or museum.
+Yet the Karl-Marx-Hof claims as much historical significance as any city palace or museum.

 - Huge public housing project completed in 1930